-Every Spring Training, prospects get a chance to show what they can do as they prepare for the season ahead.
-Some are competing for jobs in big league camp, others are prepping for the season as they vie for spots at Minor League affiliates up and down a team's system.
-MLBPipeline.com will be visiting all 30 camps this spring.
-Today, we check in on the Texas Rangers.
+Every Spring Training, prospects get a chance to show what they can do as they prepare for the upcoming season.
+Some compete for jobs in big league camp, while others vie for spots on Minor League affiliates.
+MLB Pipeline will visit all 30 camps this spring, and today we check in on the Rangers.

 :: MLB Pipeline Spring Training reports ::